Defective Machines And Products

 Attorneys Helping New Jersey Employees Injured On The Job

 Many people use machines and products throughout the workday.
 While machines and other devices help people complete their job duties, some machines are defective and may cause employees to suffer injuries.
 Injuries caused by defective machines and products can be devastating and even fatal.
 If you or a loved one was harmed in the workplace by a defective machine or product, or if you lost a loved one, you should speak to an attorney regarding your eligibility to obtain workers’ compensation benefits.
-At the Law Offices of Jonathan F. Marshall, our New Jersey workers’ compensation lawyers can assess the circumstances surrounding the injury and advise you on the benefits that you may be owed.
+At New Jersey Workers Compensation Lawyer with the Law Offices of Jonathan F. Marshall, our Defective Machines And Products Attorneys can assess the circumstances surrounding the injury and advise you on the benefits that you may be owed.

 Medical And Disability Benefits For Injuries Caused By Defective Machines And Products